Jim Jarmusch: Awards and legacy

 There's been an overemphasis on the hipness factor—and a lack of emphasis on his incredible attachment to the idea of celebrating poetry and culture.
 You can complain about the preciousness of a lot of his movies, [but] they are unapologetically standing up for poetry.
 [His attitude is] 'if you want to call me an elitist, go ahead, I don't care'.

 Jarmusch's staunch independence has been represented by his success in retaining the negatives for all of his films, an achievement that was described by the Guardians Jonathan Romney as "extremely rare."
 British producer Jeremy Thomas, who was one of the eventual financiers of Only Lovers Left Alive called Jarmusch "one of the great American independent film-makers" who is "the last of the line."
 Thomas believes that filmmakers like Jarmusch "are not coming through... any more."

 In a 1989 review of his work, Vincent Canby of The New York Times called Jarmusch "the most adventurous and arresting film maker to surface in the American cinema in this decade".
 He was recognized with the "Filmmaker on the Edge" award at the 2004 Provincetown International Film Festival.
 A retrospective of the director's films was hosted at the Walker Art Center in Minneapolis, Minnesota, during February 1994, and another, "The Sad and Beautiful World of Jim Jarmusch", by the American Film Institute in August 2005.

 While Swinton, who has worked with Jarmusch on numerous occasions, describes him as a "rock star", the director admits that "I don't know where I fit in.
 I don't feel tied to my time."
 Dutch lute player Jozef van Wissem, who worked on the score for Only Lovers Left Alive calls Jarmusch a "cultural sponge" who "absorbs everything."

 The moving image collection of Jim Jarmusch is held at the Academy Film Archive.

+In 2008, Jarmusch received Carrosse d'Or at the 2008 Cannes Film Festival.